-- 1.1 This plan has been prepared and led by Kenton residents, and representatives of the community.
-Feedback from local residents, landowners, statutory consultees has been sought and acted upon in the final version.
-The whole parish of Kenton was formally designated as a Neighbourhood Area through an application made on 18th February 2015 under the Neighbourhood Planning Regulations 2012 (Part 2) and approved by Teignbridge District Council on 17th April 2015. - 1.2 A Neighbourhood Plan (officially called a Neighbourhood Development Plan) is a new way of helping local communities like Kenton to guide and influence the future development and growth of the area in which they live and work, and were introduced by the Localism Act (2011). - 1.3 What a Neighbourhood Plan can and cannot do is set out in detail in Sections 2.3 and 2.4. - 1.4 The area covered by the plan is Kenton parish and illustrated in Figure 1.
-The plan will run until 2033, in parallel with the adopted Teignbridge Local Plan. - 1.5 A considerable body of evidence has been sourced and collated during the production of the Plan.
-The background data on which the Plan is based is included in the Appendices. - 1.6 This document is the 'pre-submission' consultation plan (Reg.
-14).
-Following a period of public consultation and any resultant revisions, a final version of the plan will be developed and a further period of consultation will be carried out.
-The plan will then be sent to an independent examiner to review, before finally going to Referendum, at which point those living within the designated Parish of Kenton will get the opportunity to vote for whether or not the plan should be adopted.
-If a majority of residents vote in favour of adopting the Plan it will then become a statutory planning document for the area and will be used to form judgement on all future planning proposals within the Parish. - 1.7 A Formal 'Consultation Statement' and Basic Conditions Statement will be submitted to Teignbridge District Council and thence to the Examiner alongside this plan. - 1.8 The Consultation Statement must satisfy the requirements of the Neighbourhood Planning Regulations 2012, Part 5 section 15, and provide a document which: - a) contains details of the persons and bodies who were consulted about the proposed neighbourhood development plan; - b) explains how they were consulted; - c) summarises the main issues and concerns raised by the persons consulted, and - d) describes how these issues and concerns have been considered and, where relevant addressed in the proposed neighbourhood development plan. - 1.9 The Basic Conditions Statement must be submitted alongside the draft Neighbourhood Plan.
-We are required to demonstrate how our Plan meets the Basic Conditions set out in paragraph 8(2) of Schedule 4B to the Town and Country Planning Act 1990 as applied to neighbourhood plans by section 38A of the Planning and Compulsory Purchase Act 2004 (see para.
-1.4 of this Plan).
+- 1.3 What a Neighbourhood Plan can and cannot do is set out in detail in Sections 2.3 and 2.4. - 1.4 The area covered by the plan is Kenton parish and is illustrated in Figure 1.
+The plan will run until 2033, in parallel with the adopted Teignbridge Local Plan (2013- 2033). - 1.5 A considerable body of evidence has been sourced and collated during the production of the Plan.
+The background data on which the Plan is based is included in the Appendices. - 1.6 This document is the final version of the Neighbourhood Plan and will form part of the development plan, if approved through a public referendum, where it will be used in the determination of planning applications in the parish.
+The Plan has been subject to a number of informal consultations, two formal consultation periods, an independent examination and approval to proceed from the Parish Council and District Council. - 1.7 A Formal 'Consultation Statement' and Basic Conditions Statement was submitted with the plan for examination. - 1.8 The Consultation Statement was required to satisfy the requirements of the Neighbourhood Planning Regulations 2012, Part 5 section 15, and provide a document which: - a) contains details of the persons and bodies who were consulted about the proposed Neighbourhood development plan; - b) explains how they were consulted; - c) summarises the main issues and concerns raised by the persons consulted, and - d) describes how these issues and concerns have been considered and where relevant addressed in the proposed neighbourhood development plan. - 1.9 The Basic Conditions Statement was also required to be submitted alongside the draft Neighbourhood Plan.
+It demonstrated how our Plan meets the Basic Conditions set out in paragraph 8(2) of Schedule 4B to the Town and Country Planning Act 1990 as applied to neighbourhood plans by section 38A of the Planning and Compulsory Purchase Act 2004.

-1.10 Teignbridge District Council will carry out a Strategic Environmental Assessment (SEA) and Habitat Regulations Assessment (HRA) screening on the Pre-submission Plan.
-An initial SEA screening was carried out in October 2016, and a further one will be carried out when the NDP goes through its pre-submission process.
+1.10 Teignbridge District Council has carried out a Strategic Environmental Assessment (SEA) and Habitat Regulations Assessment (HRA) screening on the Pre-submission Plan, Submission Plan and Referendum Plan.

-1.11 A Vision for Kenton
+1.11 A Vision For Kenton

-At the early stages of the Neighbourhood Planning Process the Steering Group through facilitated events developed and subsequently adopted the following Vision Statement for Kenton:
+At the early stages of the Neighbourhood Planning Process the Steering Group through facilitated events, developed and subsequently adopted the following Vision Statement for Kenton:

-'Our vision is that Kenton will be a place where people of all ages and from whatever background will enjoy living, working and spending their leisure time.
-There will be opportunities for all to access housing to suit their needs.'
+Our vision is that Kenton will be a place where people of all ages and from whatever background will enjoy living, working and spending their leisure time.
+There will be opportunities for all to access housing to suit their needs.